Submissions

 • Rural economy, farm management, and agricultural policy

-• Forestry and forest economics
+• Agroforestry, forestry and forest economics

 The journal also welcomes interdisciplinary work related to One Health, the Sustainable Development Goals (SDGs), and resilient food systems.